gdsad/Prueba_1/README.md

 <img src="figs/FaceTrack_DB.png" width="auto" />

 ### Face Model Adaptation
-In this stage, the values of the vector \sigma, which affects the SU, must be chosen in order to fit the 3D model on the person's face.
+In this stage, the values of the vector &sigma, which affects the SU, must be chosen in order to fit the 3D model on the person's face.

 * Adjust pose P.
 * Adjust the position and shape of the eyes, mouth, etc.